ydahal1/ydahal1/jokes.md

-What do you call a fat psychic?
-A four-chin teller.
+How many seconds are in a year?
+12.
+January 2nd, February 2nd, March 2nd, April 2nd.... etc

 [
-Fri Jan  2 00:31:29 UTC 2026
+Sat Jan  3 00:29:23 UTC 2026
  ]